by Morgan Carter

 The Kona Electric costs about $15k more than the standard gas-powered SUV, with a starting MSRP of $37,190 on the SEL.
 This is on par with the entry-level Chevy Bolt, even if it sounds a bit pricey.
 Getting behind the wheel of the mid-tier Limited will set you back $41,800, while the top tier Ultimate costs a hefty $45,400.
 However, these prices don't take into account the tax incentives available on electric vehicles.
 They also don't account for registration, licensing, or Hyundai's $1,095 destination fee.

 Within its class and price bracket, the Chevrolet Bolt is the most direct competitor to the Hyundai Kona Electric.
 The Bolt is also the Kona's closest rival when it comes to overall range, covering just 20 miles less on a full battery.
 The Chevy gets a capable powertrain, too, developing 200 hp and 266 lb-ft, while also delivering a surprisingly engaging driving experience.
 It comes with less standard cargo capacity than the Hyundai, but once the seats are folded down, the Bolt has the last laugh.
-Each SUV offers a similar list of comfort and safety features, with only a few hundred dollars price difference, so which one you buy will likely come down to personal taste or brand loyalty.
+Each SUV offers a similar spec sheet of comfort and safety features, with only a few hundred dollars price difference, so which one you buy will likely come down to personal taste or brand loyalty.
 Either way, you can't really go wrong.